Apparent inaccurate readings

 Check console and software rainfall increment settings

 If the readings are consistently out by 20-25% (relative to a check gauge) then check that the wrong calibration setting has not been used, eg the gauge increment may be 0.2mm (metric calibration) while the console setting is 0.01” (US units) or vice versa.
-(All Davis stations supplied in the UK market for the past several years have all had metric 0.2mm calibration, but you may have an older station with 0.01” increment.)
 The calibration setting can usually be found on a small round label either on the outside of the cone when new, or on the base of the gauge inside the rain cone, but of course may have been lost with the passage of time.

 The best way of checking the calibration of a rain gauge is to set up a decent quality manual gauge very close by to the Davis gauge and with its opening at the same height – proximity and height are very important to a reliable comparison.
 Cheap gauges eg as sold in garden centres are unlikely to be accurate enough for anything other than a very rough and ready check.
 Prodata sells an inexpensive quality plastic gauge known as a CoCoRaHS gauge that is an internationally-recognised standard.
 Even manual gauges need careful use – read and empty the gauge regularly to avoid losses due to evaporation.
 And run calibration trials over several significant rainfall periods – one brief shower is obviously unlikely to provide a good check.